 In May 2018, the Company entered into a lease for office space in a multi-tenant building in Raleigh, North Carolina.
 The amount of square feet of office space is 15,525 square feet and the lease period began on September 1, 2018.
-The term for this space will expire on November 30, 2024.
+The term for this lease will expire on November 30, 2024.

-In October 2018, the Company entered into the Seventh Amendment to the lease for office space in the first building and thereby increased the amount of square feet of office space from 54,943 square feet to 58,442 square feet.
+In October 2018, the Company entered into the Seventh Amendment to the lease for office space in the first multi-tenant building and thereby increased the amount of square feet of office space from 54,943 square feet to 58,442 square feet.
 The increase of 3,499 square feet began on December 1, 2018.
 The term for this additional space will expire on August 31, 2024.

-In December 2018, the Company entered into a lease in a third multi-tenant building in Cambridge, Massachusetts, for 15,975 square feet of office space which began on March 1, 2019.
-The term for this lease will expire on February 28, 2024.
+In December 2018, the Company entered into a lease for office space in a third multi-tenant building in Cambridge, Massachusetts.
+The amount of square feet of office space is 15,975 square feet and the lease period began on March 1, 2019.
+The term for this lease will expire on February 29, 2024.

-In March 2019, the Company entered into the Eighth Amendment to the lease for office space in the first building and thereby increased the amount of square feet of office space from 58,442 square feet to 63,017 square feet.
+In March 2019, the Company entered into the Eighth Amendment to the lease for office space in the first multi-tenant building and thereby increased the amount of square feet of office space from 58,442 square feet to 63,017 square feet.
 The increase of 4,575 square feet began on June 1, 2019.
 The term for this additional space will expire on August 31, 2024.